The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 A cognitive system only remains unified if information can propagate across it fast enough to stay within its characteristic global update cycle.

-Let \(t_{\text{cog}}\) be the characteristic time required for one full global cognitive update of the intelligence.
+Let \(t_{\text{cog}}\) be the characteristic time required for one full global cognitive update of the agent.
 Then a first-order upper bound on the radius of tightly integrated cognition is:

 This relation encodes a deep physical tradeoff:

 The practical upper bound of local intelligence is therefore not determined by all energy that could in principle be harvested.
-It is determined by the energy and computation that can be enclosed within the mind’s coherent cognitive volume while still remaining useful.
+It is determined by the energy and computation that can be enclosed within the agent’s coherent cognitive volume while still remaining useful.

 The Action Constraint: Intelligence Must Arrive Before Irreversibility